Featured Article

 Context matters greatly in TCM diagnosis.
 Age, constitution, medical history, and other symptoms all influence interpretation.
 While general patterns apply broadly, individual assessment considers your unique situation.

 Disclaimer: This article is for educational purposes only and does not constitute medical advice.
-Always consult with qualified healthcare providers for health concerns.
-TCM tongue diagnosis is a traditional practice and should complement, not replace, conventional medical care.
+Always consult qualified healthcare providers for health concerns.
+TCM tongue analysis should complement, not replace, conventional medical care.